isaacwashere/rails-react-userAuthApp/README.md

 * Place the logout button on the Dashboard component
 * Implement this sign up, login, signout ability across another repo
 * Style this visual monstrosity
+* Fix the ReactJS Front End directory so that it is not so deeply nested